pepyatka/pepyatka-server/README.md

 SEARCH API
 ---

-- GET /v1/search/:searchQuery - returns all posts which equals searchQuery.
+- GET /v1/search/:query - returns all posts which equals query.

 Search query is a string of keywords.
 Keywords: